Tobacco-Free Youth

 Nicotine is very addictive and can affect brain development.
 Because vaping is new, we don’t know how it affects the body over time.
 We do know that the nicotine in e-cigarettes:

 It’s vital as parents to support your kids and teens who want to quit.
 Call the Georgia Tobacco Quit Line at 1-800-QUIT-NOW (1-877-270-7867) and work with a Youth Quit Coach today.
-This is one of the best ways to help your child to quit vaping or using other tobacco products.
-The Quitline has free coaching, quit plan, and educational materials tailored just for teenagers who vape or use other tobacco products.
+The Quit Line has free coaching, quit plans, and educational tailored just for teenagers who vape or use other tobacco products.

 Want to track and redeem your child’s rewards points?